Starfield-Reverse-Engineering/CommonLibSF/README.md

 CommonLibSF is intended to replace SFSE as a static dependency.
 However, the runtime component of SFSE is still required.

 You may download the PDB for the latest build of CommonLibSF via the [Update PDB](https://github.com/Starfield-Reverse-Engineering/CommonLibSF/actions/workflows/update_pdb.yml) workflow.
-This is useful for importing the latest type information into IDA using the "import PDB" feature.
+This is useful for importing the latest type information into IDA using the "Import PDB" feature.

 ## License